-There are plenty of recipes for mulled wine and mulled cider out there that call on you to create our own spice bundles, but I opted to stick with a few tablespoons from a store-bought mulling spice packet for this ginger mulled wine and I’ll tell you why.
+There are plenty of recipes for mulled wine and mulled cider out there that call on you to create our own spice bundles, which, I mean, fun!
+How festive.

-Mulled wine only makes its appearance sparingly throughout the season when I'm entertaining, so the thought of buying jars of cardamom pods, star anise, and whole cloves/nutmeg/allspice (aka spend some $$!) on top of apple cider and wine wasn't the most appealing to me.
-I found a packet of mulling spices in my regular grocery store for just a few dollars and with using two or so tablespoons at a time, it will be more than enough to last all mulled wine/cider season long.
+Mulled wine only makes its appearance sparingly throughout the season when I'm entertaining, so the thought of buying jars of cardamom pods, star anise, and whole cloves, nutmeg, allspice, and dried orange peel (aka spend some $ dough $) on top of apple cider and wine wasn't the most appealing to me.

-This time – perfection!
-You can definitely feel a bite from the ginger, but it's not crazy overpowering.
-That said, I do suggest this recipe to those who indeed like ginger – I know I certainly do.
-It adds a warming kick to a traditionally-spiced mulled wine recipe that will no doubt be welcome once the temps dip down.
+The third time?
+Just right.
+You'll definitely taste a bite from the ginger, but it's not overpowering.
+That said, I recommend this recipe to those who indeed like ginger as it makes itself known.
+It adds a warming kick to a traditionally-spiced mulled wine recipe that will no doubt be welcome once the temperatures dip down.

 Ginger Mulled Wine

-- 2 cups red wine (I used Cabernet Sauvignon)
+- 2 cups red wine on the drier side (see note)

 - 2 cups apple cider

-- 3 tbsp peeled and grated fresh ginger, packed
+- 3 tablespoon peeled and grated fresh ginger, packed

-- Once bubbling, let simmer for at least a half hour, or longer.
+- Once bubbling, adjust heat to let simmer for at least a half hour (or longer).
 Strain before serving.